ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 champion power = resources * (stats + items + cooldowns)
 ```

-Note that resources are the multiplier.
-It means that health and mana are the determining factors.
+It is important to note that resources serve as the multiplier.
+This means that health and mana are crucial factors.
 A champion has no tempo at low health, regardless of his other stats.

 **The second part of the tempo calculation formula** is the distance to the object.
-An object can be anything besides an epic monster or enemy structure.
-In the context of tempo, it can also be a lane for gank, a teamfight, a jungle camp, or even a minion wave.
+The object can be anything, not just an epic monster or an enemy building.
+In the context of tempo, this could include a lane for a gank, a teamfight, a jungle camp, or even a minion wave.

-Note that tempo is calculated for a given map object.
+Tempo is calculated with respect to a specific map object.
 For example, suppose a champion is on the bottom lane.
-His tempo on a dragon will be high, but his tempo on baron will be low.
+His tempo on a dragon will be high, but his tempo on Baron will be low.

-The distance to an object is measured in seconds to reach it.
-For example, if a player is at base but has a teleport spell ready, his distance to the object is small.
+The distance to an object is measured in seconds required to reach it.
+For instance, if a player is at the base but has a teleport spell available, his distance to the object is considered small.

-Coach Kairos suggests a scale from 1 to 10 that allows to estimate the distance:
+Coach Kairos suggests using a scale from 1 to 10 to estimate a champion's distance to an objective:

 * 1 — the champion is already at the objective.
 * 5 — the champion is halfway to the objective.
 * 10 — the champion is at the base or dead.

-Let us calculate tempo for a specific example.
+Let us calculate the tempo for a specific example.
 There is a blue jungler Viego.
 We want to know his tempo on the dragon.
 For simplicity, we will only consider the junglers of both teams and ignore other champions.

-Viego has full health and mana.
-Therefore, his resources equal 3.
-He has level 8, and the red jungler has level 6.
-It mans that Viego's stats equal 5.
-He bought his first item, and the enemy jungler does not have it.
-Then Viego's items equal 4.
-All of Viego's abilities and spells are ready.
-Therefore, the champion's cooldowns equal 5.
-Viego enters the lower river from his jungle.
-Then his distance to the object equals 2.
+Viego has full health and mana, giving him a resource score of 3.
+He is at level 8, while the red jungler Ekko is at level 6.
+This means Viego's stats score is 5.
+Viego has purchased his first item, whereas the enemy jungler has not yet acquired one.
+Then Viego's items score is 4.
+All of Viego's abilities and spells are ready, resulting in a cooldown score of 5.
+As Viego enters the lower river from his jungle, his distance to the objective is 2.

-Here is the tempo on the dragon calculation for Viego:
+Here is Viego's tempo on the dragon:
 {line-numbers: false, format: text}
 ```
 tempo = 3 * (5 + 4 + 5) / 2 = 21
 ```

 This is a very high value.

-Let us compare it to the tempo of the red jungler Ekko, who is in top jungle now.
+Next, we will calculate the tempo of the red jungler Ekko, who is currently in the top jungle.
 His distance to the object is 7.
 His resources are the following:

 * Full health and mana: resources = 3.

-* Sixth level when the enemy has eighth:
+* He is at level 6 while the enemy is level 8:
 stats = 1.

-* No first item when the enemy has it: items = 2.
+* He does not have his first item while the enemy does: items = 2.

 * All abilities and spells ready: cooldowns = 5.

-Here is the tempo on the dragon calculation for Ekko:
+Here is Ekko's tempo on the dragon:
 {line-numbers: false, format: text}
 ```
 tempo = 3 * (1 + 2 + 5) / 7 = 3.4
 ```

-This is a very low value.
-It means Ekko can not contest the dragon.
+This results in a very low value, indicating that Ekko cannot contest the dragon.

 Coach Kairos' formula shows how a player can increase his tempo.
-He needs to get one of the following things:
+To do this, a player needs to gain one of the following advantages:

 1. Resource advantage (health, mana).